 Unfortunately, according to guidance NASFAA previously received from ED, schools that are graduate or professional schools with no undergraduate programs (graduate-only schools), and that have an FWS allocation but no FSEOG allocation, cannot transfer unused FWS funds into FSEOG.

 What does this mean, for example?
 If the qualifying emergency ends during the fall 2022 term/payment period, the school can continue to transfer FWS funds into FSEOG through the end of the fall 2022 term/payment period even after the qualifying emergency ends.
-In this example, this means the school can still make regular FSEOG or Emergency FSEOG awards for the entire spring fall term/payment period from those transferred funds.
+In this example, this means the school can still make regular FSEOG or Emergency FSEOG awards for the entire fall term/payment period from those transferred funds.

 Other Considerations: There are some other things to consider before exercising this option: